oracle/oracle-database-operator/README.md

 ## Quick Install of the Operator

   To install the operator in the cluster quickly, you can use a single [oracle-database-operator.yaml](https://github.com/oracle/oracle-database-operator/blob/main/oracle-database-operator.yaml) file.
-Operator pod replicas are set to a default of 3 for High Availability, which can be scaled up and down.

   Run the following command